Shammi (actress): Career

 Shammi suffered two miscarriages and there were no further pregnancies.
 So, she and Sultan Ahmed did not have any children.
 This created tension in their relationship.
 The couple had bought a house and her husband wanted to put the house in her name.
 Shammi was of the opinion that since her sister-in law did not have an income, Ahmed should put the house in his sister's name.
 Ahmed's brother in law's family also resided with them.
 Shammi was close to her brother-in-law's children and took care of them.
 After seven years of marriage, she separated from her husband in 1980.
 She walked out of the house without taking anything with her, including her car.
 She returned to her old house where she stayed with her mother in Bandra.
 Nargis Dutt helped Shammi get a role in The Burning Train within eight days after Shammi had left her house.
-Her friend Rajesh Khanna helped her get small roles in films with him in the lead from 1980 such as Red Rose (film), Aanchal, Kudrat, Awara Baap and Swarg.
+Her friend Rajesh Khanna helped her get small roles in films with him in the lead from 1980 such as Red Rose, Aanchal, Kudrat, Awara Baap and Swarg.
 These films got her noticed as a supporting actress and revived her career.

 Encouraged by her recent successes, she decided to produce a film named Pighalta Aasman in 1985.
-Rajesh Khanna was going to act in the film, and he suggested the name of (Esmayeel Shroff) as the director.
+Rajesh Khanna was going to act in the film, and he suggested the name ofEsmayeel Shroff as the director.
 There was reportedly an altercation between Esmayeel and Khanna, after which Khanna walked out of the film.
 It had not gone on the floors then.
 Shammi had brought in a big actress, Raakhee, as Rajesh Khanna was starring in the film.
 The distributors were dissatisfied with Shammi as she had promised them Rajesh Khanna.
 She then approached Shashi Kapoor.
 On this topic, she quoted in an interview: "He (Shashi Kapoor) did not even ask me how much I was going to pay him.
 Everything fell in place.
 But the director sucked the life out of me.
 He fought with everyone on the sets.
 Ultimately, he was thrown out of the film before the dubbing was completed.
 I directed the film.
 The film bombed at the box office.
 I knew it would flop.
 I went into a big loss."